Trojans shutout rival Bulldogs in jamboree - The Troy Messenger

 The Trojans got on the board on their first series when sophomore running back Zach Coleman ran it in from 4 yards out to cap a 33 yard drive, and a 6-0 lead as the extra point was unsuccessful with 7:10 showing in the first quarter.

-Coleman broke a 36-yard touchdown run with 2:38 remaining in the quarter, then threw a 2-point conversion to Jywon Boyd and the Trojans led 14-0.
+Coleman broke a 36-yard touchdown run with 2:38 remaining in the quarter, then threw a 2-point conversion to Jackson West and the Trojans led 14-0.

 Sophomore quarterback Parker Adams led an 84-yard scoring drive on the next series, running the ball for a 12-yard gain to the PCHS 25, a late hit moved it half way to the 12, and on the next play Adams scampered to his left to the pylon and the touchdown.
 Nik Peerson kicked the extra point and it was 21-0 with 9:21 to go in the first half.